netdata/netdata/daemon/README.md

 Any of them can be disabled by setting it to `/dev/null` or `none` in `netdata.conf`.
-By default `error.log` and `access.log` are enabled. `debug.log` is only enabled if debugging/tracing is also enabled (netdata needs to be compiled with debugging enabled).
+By default `error.log` and `access.log` are enabled. `debug.log` is only enabled if debugging/tracing is also enabled (Netdata needs to be compiled with debugging enabled).

 Log files are stored in `/var/log/netdata/` by default.